How to Create a DIY Candy Buffet

-- Party City is the mack daddy of all specialty candy, offering a wide array of candy in every color, but after all they are Party City, right?
-However their candy is EXPENSIVE when you are buying for a lot of people; however if you are buying for a lot of people you are probably planning to spend more than $60.00 and if you shop party city online they have Coupon Codes ($10 off $60/$20 off $80/$30 off $100 plus free shipping) the only downside is if you order suckers or candy that could potentially break in the mail it will most likely arrive broken, at least mine did, but you can take it to the local party city store and exchange it out if that is the case.
+- Party City also has a wide array of candy; However their candy is pretty expensive when you are buying for a lot of people; however if you are buying for a lot of people you are probably planning to spend more than $60.00 and if you shop party city online they have Coupon Codes ($10 off $60/$20 off $80/$30 off $100 plus free shipping) the only downside is if you order suckers or candy that could potentially break in the mail it will most likely arrive broken, at least mine did, but you can take it to the local party city store and exchange it out if that is the case.

 4) Candy Vases/Jars – A popular selection to use is apothecary jars in varying shapes and heights.
 Always remember candy buffets loo best when there are an assortment of sizes and shapes of containers.
 Luckily I had a collection of apothecary jars that I have collected over the years, all of which I purchased at TJ Maxx

 - PLEASE whatever you do, don’t pay full price for apothecary jars, they can be extremely expensive ranging from $30-$100.
 If you go to TJ Maxx or Marshalls you can find the same ones for $12.99-$24.99